giuseppe-mazzeo/stranger-things/README.md

 During the development of this project, I practiced:

 - Creating complex animations with GSAP
-- Using the ScrollTrigger plugin
+- Using the ScrollTrigger and ScrollSmoother plugin
-- Parallax techniques
+- Parallax techniques using ScrollSmoother
 - Optimizing the user's visual experience
 - Front-end project organization
 - Developing responsive layouts